 This stone shelter continued to be the “Holy Sramana Abode” until the 7th – 8th century AD.

-The famous paintings are located in later rock-cut temple named Arivar-Koil (temple of the Arhats) in north-western side of the rock.
-This temple has been cut in rock in the 7th – 9th c.
+The famous paintings are located in later rock-cut temple named Arivar-Koil (temple of the Arhats) in the north-western side of the rock.
+This temple has been cut in the rock in the 7th – 9th c.
 AD.

 Temple consists of forepart – and hall – ardha mandapam (Ardhamandapam) and a smaller cell – sanctum sanctorum (garbha griham) – at the rear wall.
 It seems that in Pandya times there was added also another forepart – mukha mandapam, which later collapsed.

 After several steps one passes by two columns and enters the ardha mandapam.
 It is 7 m wide and 2.3 m deep.
 The ceiling is approximately 2.6 m high.
 Left wall of this hall contains image of Parsvanatha (the 23rd Thirtankara), right wall – image of acharya – Jain teacher.

 At the rear wall, after several steps, one reaches another chamber – garbha griham.

 Temple and paintings in it were noticed in the early 20th century by S.Radhakrishna Iyer, local historian and he described this wonderful discovery in a book devoted to interesting sites of his region.
 Wider scientific community though learned about frescoes later, after 1920.

 Most paintings are made in Pandyan period – the 9th century AD.

 Central and most important drawing is a pond with lotuses, flowers in the pond are collected by monks, ducks, swans, fishes, and animals in the pond.
 This scene shows Samava-sarana – important scene in Jain religion.
 Samava-sarvana is special, beautiful audience hall where Tirthankaras (great liberated souls in Jain religion) delivered sermons after they reached realization (kevala-gnana).
 Bulls, elephants, apsaras, and gods gathered in this audience hall to witness this grand scene.

 Other paintings are floral patterns.

-Tops of columns contain drawings of drawings of dancing women (apsaras) with lotuses.
+Tops of columns contain drawings of dancing women (apsaras) with lotuses.
 One of the pillars contains also a drawing of the couple.
 These drawings have been carried out with outstanding talent.
 Southern pillar contains drawings of king and queen with an umbrella over them.